joelparkerhenderson/outputs-vs-outcomes/README.md

 The differences between outputs and outcomes matter because success is all about outcomes, not outputs.
 Good projects plan for the outputs to lead to outcomes.

-When you understand the words, then you can communicate more-clearly with stakeholders, such as your customers, investors, partners, donors, and the like.
+When you understand the words, then you can communicate more clearly with stakeholders, such as your customers, investors, partners, donors, and the like.

+When you aim your organizational goals toward outcomes, rather than outputs, then you're aiming toward impact, rather than activity.

 ## Outcome management